beauchamplab/rave/README.md

 [RAVE Data]: /XXX/rave_data/raw_dir/demo
 ```

+## Start RAVE

-### To start RAVE, copy and paste the following commands into the RStudio console:
+* To start RAVE, copy and paste the following commands into the RStudio console:
 ```r
 # Launch main app
 rave::init_app()
 ```

+## Using Rave

+* For tutorials on how to use RAVE, [click here](https://openwetware.org/wiki/Beauchamp:RAVE#Tutorials)

 * To preprocess data, copy and paste the following commands into the RStudio console:
 ```r